lukeed/sade/readme.md

 - **Define your global/program-wide version, options, description, and/or examples first.**<br>
   _Once you define a Command, you can't access the global-scope again._

+- **Define all commands & options in the order that you want them to appear.**<br>
+  _Sade will not mutate or sort your CLI for you.
+Global options print before local options._

 - **Required arguments without values will error & exit**<br>
   _An `Insufficient arguments!` error will be displayed along with a help prompt._